Book Series Monographies Reine Elisabeth, vol. 17

 BIO

-Dr. Niv Allon, Associate Curator in the Department of Egyptian Art at The Metropolitan Museum of Art, and a Research Associate at the Institute for the Study of the Ancient World, New York University.
+Dr. Niv Allon, Curator in the Department of Egyptian Art at The Metropolitan Museum of Art, and a Research Associate at the Institute for the Study of the Ancient World, New York University.
 He is the author of Writing, Violence, and the Military Images of Literacy in Eighteenth Dynasty Egypt (1550- 1295 BCE) (2019) and the co-author of Ancient Egyptian Scribes: A Cultural Exploration (2017).

 Summary